KevinPramudyanto/fortvault/README.md

 ### Inventory Page

 <img src="./readme/readtools.png" alt="Inventory Page" width="800">
 Upon login, user will be redirected to the inventory page.
-Manager can see their inventory, and worker can see their manager's inventory
+Manager will get an overview of their inventory, and worker can see their manager's inventory.

 ### Manage Inventory Page